C2DH/A-Republic-of-Emails/README.md

 # A-Republic-of-Emails

 A Republic of Emails is a project in which students of the History master at the University of Luxembourg experiment with digital methods/tools on the Hillary Clinton emails.
 These emails were released as part of a FOIA request (see https://en.wikipedia.org/wiki/Hillary_Clinton_email_controversy#Freedom_of_Information_lawsuits), and subsequently hosted by Wikileaks at https://wikileaks.org/clinton-emails/.
 To analyse the emails using digital tools, the Wikileaks email archive needs to be scraped to put the emails in an appropriate format.
-The scripts on this GitHub repository can be used to scrape the archive.
+The scripts on this GitHub repository can be used to scrape and process the archive.

 # Table of Contents
 1. [Installation](#1-installation)